 Business terms and conditions

-The following business terms and conditions [‘Terms’] form a legal agreement between you and us, and describe together with our data policy, the terms, conditions, rights and responsibilities for any content, that apply when you purchase a subscription to www.jumpstory.com (‘the Website’), which is owned and operated by JumpStory ApS, Axel Gruhns Vej 2B, 8270 Hojbjerg, Denmark, reg. no. 39622068 (‘JumpStory’, ‘we’, ‘our’).
+1.1.1 The Terms apply to your purchase, access and use of our service, made available by us at www.jumpstory.com (‘the Website’).
+The Terms form a legal agreement between you and us and describe together with our data policy, the terms, conditions, rights and responsibilities for any content, that apply when you purchase and use the service on our Website.

 1.3 We may change the Terms at any time, taking effect for any future purchases, including automatic renewals.
 In the case of significant changes, you will receive notice via the email address you used to create your user account.
 In the case of significant changes, the agreement may be terminated with 14 days’ notice, effective from the date the changes take effect.
-The changes are deemed to have been approved by you if you continue to use our service after the new terms have entered into force.
+The changes are deemed to have been approved by you if you continue to use our service after the new terms have entered into force

 1.4 Your use of our service is subject to the terms that apply at the time of use.

 2.1 We make a visual universe available to you via our digital platform, within which you can find and download millions of images, illustrations and more (“Content”) under the public license Creative Commons 0 (the “Service”).

 2.1.1 The Service show Content from third-party services (‘sources’) where Content is licensed under Creative Commons 0.
 This means that you, as a general rule, freely can reproduce, distribute, and use the Content for commercial and non-commercial purposes.
 Read more in clause 4.